 – Ref.
 218238

 With prices for stainless steel Rolex models on the rise for a number of years now, gold Rolex watches have suddenly started to offer strong relative value on the secondary market.
-Likely helped along by surging gold prices and the economic uncertainty that accompanies a global pandemic, gold watches have been experiencing a resurgence in popularity, and one that is most obvious in the Rolex Day-Date collection.
+Likely helped along by surging gold prices and the economic uncertainty that accompanies a global pandemic, gold watches have been experiencing a resurgence in popularity and one that is most obvious when looking at the Rolex Day-Date collection.

 For a more modern look and feel, the ref.
-118238 offers a similar overall wearing experience to the current-production 36mm model due to its solid-link 18k gold bracelet and updated case with thicker lugs.
-With prices currently hovering just above $22k, the ref.
-118238 does represent a significant step up in price compared to the previous 5-digit generation, but this is still more than $10k less than the retail price of the current model and we anticipte this gap to narrow, especially if gold prices continue to remain high.
+118238 offers a similar overall wearing experience to the current-production 36mm model due to its solid-link 18k gold bracelet and updated case with thicker high-polished lugs.
+With prices currently hovering around $23k, the ref.
+118238 does represent a significant step up in price compared to the previous 5-digit generation, but this is still more than $10k below the retail price of the current model and we anticipate this gap to narrow if gold prices continue to remain high.

 Many collectors forget about the Rolex Day-Date II – the biggest Rolex President ever created.
 Only produced between 2008 and 2015 and offering a design that is bolder and more sporty in its overall appearance, the Day-Date II has a 41mm case, making it 1mm larger than the current Day-Date 40 model.
 Much of the current Rolex collecting world is focused on the brand’s various vintage sports models and at the present time, Day-Date II watches sell for similar prices to their 40mm siblings.
 With that in mind, not all that many Rolex Day-Date II watches were made, and there’s a good chance that these super-sized Presidents may become the next hot model for tomorrow’s collectors.

 – Ref.
 15037